StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/about-knowledge-base.md

 {!includes/access-knowledge-base.md!}

-After a page is created at the organization level, it is visible to all users.
-At the case level, it is visible only to users with access to the case.
+After a page is created at the organization level, it's visible to all users.
+At the case level, it's visible only to users with access to the case.

 ## Next steps